ChengyuanSha/SMILE/README.rst

     lgp.save_model()

 Then use **bash file** to set running parameters and submit jobs.
 This might be different in different supercomputers.
-Example Bash running script in Compute Canada:
+Here is an example Bash running script in Compute Canada:

 .. code-block:: console